Casualty recording: History

-Methodology and standards
+Methods and standards

 Approaches to casualty recording vary depending on the context, purpose and resources of the organisation responsible.
 In 2016, Standards for Casualty Recording were published by the UK-based NGO Every Casualty Counts, in an effort to harmonise approaches across the field and promote best practice.

 The data gathered by a casualty recording project will generally be stored in an electronic or paper-based database, but there is no standard format for sharing or publishing the final results.
 Some casualty recorders, such as Iraq Body Count project and Yemen Data Project, make their records publicly available online and searchable.
 Casualty recorders have also published books of their records, such as the Kosovo Memory Book and Lost Lives (relating to deaths from the conflict in Northern Ireland).
 Lost Lives was subsequently reproduced as a documentary film in 2019.
 Casualty data may also be used to produce digital or physical memorials of those who died, as in the case of Remembering The Ones We Lost, which memorialises individuals who were killed or went missing during the conflict in South Sudan.